South King County Criminal Defense Lawyer

 Learning you are the subject of a grand jury investigation can be a scary experience.
-While many clients of South King County criminal lawyers have heard of grand juries, most do not what they are or what their purpose is.
+While many clients of South King County have heard of grand juries, most do not what they are or what their purpose is.

 A grand jury is a type of jury empowered by the government to decide whether a criminal indictment is warranted.
 Those individuals who are exposed to the possibility of indictment are called “subjects.”
 If you are a subject of a grand jury investigation, you will likely be subpoenaed to testify before the grand jury.

-There are four main strategies you and your South King County criminal lawyer may use if you are the subject of a grand jury investigation:
+There are four main strategies you and your South King County criminal defense lawyer may use if you are the subject of a grand jury investigation:

 2) Argue that the prosecution has not satisfied the legal standard.
 If your lawyer finds a legal insufficiency in the prosecution’s case against you, he or she may argue that you should not be indicted on the grounds that the legal insufficiency cannot be corrected.